D

 3

-Compare & report
+Compare and report

 CLI - Install